 A damaged valve stem seal or guide will also allow the oil to make its way down from the valve train above the cylinder head.

 While a damaged piston ring will allow oil from the crankcase to squeeze its way upwards and into the cylinders, the differing pressures within the combustion chamber throughout the engine cycle will lead to oil being sucked through any leaks in the same way that the air-fuel mixture is sucked in via the opening of the inlet valve.

-The head gasket is designed to keep the oil and coolant systems apart along with cementing the cylinder head and combustion chambers together with a split in the gasket will send liquids into places they shouldn’t be and if a head gasket fails in a particular area coolant will enter the cylinders.
+The head gasket is designed to keep the oil and coolant systems apart.
+Cementing the cylinder head and combustion chambers together with a split in the gasket will send liquids into places they shouldn’t be.
+If a head gasket fails in a particular area, a coolant will enter the cylinders.